Glossary term

 Definition 1

-Just Transition means that before implementing Mitigation Measures, [the Company/ Party] will:
+Just Transition means that before implementing Mitigation Measures, [the Company OR Party] will do all of the following:

 (c) implement measures that will avoid, or if not possible, mitigate any negative outcomes caused by the Mitigation Measures.